Monarchies of Malaysia: History

-Historically, various Malay kingdoms flourished on the Malay peninsula.
+Historically, various Malay kingdoms flourished on the Malay Peninsula.
 The earliest kingdoms were influenced by Hindu culture, the most notable being Langkasuka in present-day Kedah.
 In the 15th century, the Malacca Sultanate became the dominant power on the peninsula.
 The Malacca Sultanate was the first Malay Muslim state based on the peninsula that was also a real regional maritime power.
 After the fall of Malacca in 1511, several local rulers emerged in the northern part of the peninsula which later fell under Siamese influence, while two princes of the Malaccan royal family founded Johor and Perak respectively.
 The Sultanate of Johor emerged as the dominant power on the peninsula.
 The vast territory of Johor led to some areas gaining autonomy, which gradually developed into independent states.

 In the 19th century, as various infighting among the Malay aristocracy threatened British economic interests in the region, the British began a policy of intervention.
 The British concluded treaties with some Malay states, installing "residents" as advisors to the rulers, who soon became the de facto ruling powers of their states.
-These residents held power in everything except in religion affairs and Malay customs.
+These residents held power in everything except in religious affairs and Malay customs.
 In 1895, the governance of Negeri Sembilan, Pahang, Perak and Selangor were combined as the Federated Malay States, headed by a Resident General based in Kuala Lumpur.
 The British wrestled Kedah, Kelantan, Perlis and Terengganu from Siamese influence, and in turn they each received a British "advisor".
 Johor was the last state to succumb to British pressure, receiving an advisor in 1914.
 These five states were known as the Unfederated Malay States.

-In 1946, after World War II, the British combined the Federated Malay States and the Unfederated Malay States, together with two of the Straits Settlements, Penang and Malacca, to form the Malayan Union which was headed by a British governor.
+After World War II in 1946, the British combined the Federated Malay States and the Unfederated Malay States, together with two of the Straits Settlements, Penang and Malacca, to form the Malayan Union which was headed by a British governor.
 Under the terms of the Union, the Malay rulers conceded all their powers to the British Crown except in religious matters.
 Widespread opposition by Malay nationalists led to the reform of Malayan Union to become the Federation of Malaya in 1948, in which the rulers were restored to their symbolic role as heads of state.

 The present form of constitutional monarchy in Malaysia dates from 1957, when the Federation of Malaya gained independence.
 The rulers serve as constitutional heads of their states, with the state executive powers exercised by state governments elected by the people.
 The rulers elect among themselves a federal head of state, the Yang di-Pertuan Agong, with the federal executive powers exercised by an elected federal government.
 The form of constitutional monarchy was retained when Malaysia was formed in 1963.